atek-cloud/atek.cloud/blog/2021-09-9-hello-world.md

 ### Learning from Beaker browser

-[Beaker browser](https://beakerbrowser.com) was a p2p Web browser which I started.
+[Beaker browser](https://beakerbrowser.com) is a p2p Web browser which I started.
 It was a cool idea: it used [Hypercore](https://hypercore-protocol.org) as a drop-in replacement for HTTP.
 Brave and Opera are experimenting with this now with [IPFS](https://ipfs.io).
 Peer-to-peer sites are an engaging premise for where the Web could go.

-The challenge was that Beaker apps had no backend.
+The challenge was that Beaker apps have no backend.
 If you want to build 100% client-side SPAs, you need something akin to a Firebase: a toolkit of databases, users/identity, and networking.
 We took a lot of shots at building that, but struggled to create APIs which matched the browser's security and page-based runtime model.
 Having to create a single monolithic stack for everybody to use is difficult, and ran against many people's expectations of what a browser is and is supposed to do.
 A home cloud is a more natural fit for this.

 The next challenge was resource constraints.
 Beaker was originally meant to accept any-and-all web3 tech as a plugin, but many of these protocols require a sizable CPU, RAM, and disk budget, and the client-side applications added more overhead onto that.
 Consequently, I've come to believe it's better to use dedicated devices (home/personal clouds) for web3 apps and have the user devices connect to those devices in a client/server model.
 This is the basic model I've adopted for Atek.